MalcomChumchouaPenda/pigal-enset-dla-dev/README.md

-# pigal-bootstrap5-vanilla
+# pigal-landing
-Template for PIGAL modules development based on Bootstrap 5 css framework and Vanilla JS
+PIGAL Landing web template based on Bootstrap 4 and Flask